Bad Timing Hurts!

 Content provided by Dimensional Fund Advisors, LP and adapted by Open Window Financial Solutions, Ltd.

 1 - Broad US stock market benchmark represented by the Russell 3000 Index.
-Frank Russell Company is the source and owner of the trademarks, service marks, and copyrights related to the Russell Indexes.

 In USD.
 For illustrative purposes.
+For the purposes of this analysis, we assume the following number of trading days for each period: five trading days in a week, 21 trading days in a month, 63 trading days in three months, and 126 trading days in six months.
 Best performance dates represent end of period (November 28, 2008, for best week; April 22, 2020, for best month; June 22, 2020, for best three months; and September 4, 2009, for best six months).
 The missed best consecutive days examples assume that the hypothetical portfolio fully divested its holdings at the end of the day before the missed best consecutive days, held cash for the missed best consecutive days, and reinvested the entire portfolio in the Russell 3000 Index at the end of the missed best consecutive days.
+Data presented in the Growth of $1,000 exhibit is hypothetical and assumes reinvestment of income and no transaction costs or taxes.
+The data is for illustrative purposes only and is not indicative of any investment.
+Frank Russell Company is the source and owner of the trademarks, service marks, and copyrights related to the Russell Indexes.